FIND NP PROGRAMS

 As a consultant, you may be asked to provide advice on clinical practices, healthcare policy, patient care, compliance with regulations, equity issues, and you may have the opportunity to conduct research.
 It is also possible that you will deliver these recommendations on a project-to-project basis or be hired for a long-term but part-time position.
 Your advice may be in the form of reports, telephone conversations, or a combination of the two.

 I have been a freelance consultant and a full-time consultant at various times in my life (both before and after becoming an NP).
 It has been a phenomenal way to work on exciting projects in themes such as maternal health, leadership in international health, sexual and gender-based violence, and in conducting qualitative research.

 If you are anything like me, you will find immense value and excitement in the diversity of work that consulting can provide you.

 WAY #3: Online tutoring

-If you enjoy teaching and have a passion for nursing education, online tutoring can be a great way to make extra money as a nurse practitioner while still maintaining flexibility.
+You have a wealth of knowledge that people who are learning will value.
+If you enjoy teaching and have a passion for nursing education, online tutoring can be a fun and valuable way to put some extra money in your pocket.
 You can offer your services to nursing students or those preparing for certification exams such as the NCLEX

 WAY #4: Clinical trial participation